If you meet all of the criteria listed below, you will be considered a non-traditional student:

 Step-By-Step Application Process

-- Submit official supporting documents (high school transcript, college transcript, GED scores, SAT/ACT scores if available)
+- Submit official supporting documents (high school transcript, college transcript, GED scores, SAT/ACT scores if available).
+You can use our transcript request form to request transcripts from your previous schools.

-Important: If an applicant is determined to be a non-traditional student after the review of the application, he or she will be contacted by the admissions office in regards to taking the COMPASS exam.
-Only those applicants who have been sent information about the COMPASS exam will be allowed to take the exam for Non-traditional Freshman admission.
+Important: If an applicant is determined to be a non-traditional student after the review of the application, he or she will be contacted by the admissions office in regards to taking the ACCUPLACER exam.
+Only those applicants who have been sent information about the ACCUPLACER exam will be allowed to take the exam for Non-traditional Freshman admission.

-- Applicant must take and pass the COMPASS examination; must achieve satisfactory minimum scores in all 3 sections:
+- Applicant must take and pass the ACCUPLACER examination; must achieve satisfactory minimum scores in all 3 sections:

 - Algebra- 37